 Whether you allow instant bookings or inquiries, have a look at the pros and cons of each and decide which one would benefit your business the most.
 If you don’t allow direct bookings, perhaps you would like to try out this option for a certain time period and see the results.

-2. Have you stuck to your budget?
+2. Are you sticking to your budget?

 3. Is the price right?

 Having too low of a price could mean your turnover profit won’t be as high, and you could also attract troublesome guests.
-Contrarily, if the price is too high, it may deter guests from reserving.
+Contrarily, if the price is too high, it may deter guests from booking.

 Another scenario could be that guests are disappointed at the end of their stay because the price didn’t correspond to the property or service that they expected.